Updated 7/14/2010

 2. To exchange signal reports

-As most amateur radio operators are aware, radio propagation changes from time-to-time often leaving
+As most amateur radio operators are aware, radio propagation changes from time-to-time often

 3. To discuss technical matters concerning amateur radio